walshbr/data-for-the-rest-of-us/pages/week-14-analysis.md

 ## Homework

-* Send provisional analyses of your dataset along to Brandon by Friday at 9:00AM.
+* Upload provisional analyses of your dataset to Canvas by Friday at 9:00AM.
 Limit to 250-500 words or so.
 * Also submit 200 words about your individual contribution to the week's work.